complextissue/snakemake-bulk-rna-seq-workflow/README.md

 ## Usage

-If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this repository and, if available, its DOI.
+If you use this workflow in a paper, we kindly ask you to give credits:
+- Kuehl, M. B. (2024).
+Snakemake workflow: RNA sequencing with pytximport (Initial).
+Zenodo. https://doi.org/10.5281/zenodo.12713812
+- Kuehl, M. (2024). pytximport: Gene count estimation from transcript quantification files in Python (0.6.0).
+Zenodo. https://doi.org/10.5281/zenodo.12713587

+Please also consider citing Snakemake and the tools contained in this pipeline.

 ### Step 1: Obtain a copy of this workflow